temporalio/documentation/docs/php/task-queues.md

 sidebar_label: Task Queues
 ---

-## What is a Task Queue?

-import SharedTaskQueuesBasic from '../shared/task-queues-basic.md'

-<SharedTaskQueuesBasic
-workflowLink="/docs/php/workflows"
-workerLink="/docs/php/workers"
-/>

-## How to use Task Queues

-In PHP, a Task Queue is represented in code by name, as a `string`.
+In PHP, a Task Queue is represented in code by its name as a `string`.
 There are four places where the name of the Task Queue is supplied by the developer.

 1. When starting a Workflow, a Task Queue name must be provided in the `StartWorkflowOptions`.